jsafrane/openlmi-doc/doc/mof/CIM_InstMethodCall.rst

 ``string`` **MethodParameters**

-    The parameters of the method, formatted as an EmbeddedObject (with a predefined class name of "__MethodParameters".
+    The input and output parameters of the method (depending on the PreCall property), represented as an embedded instance with a class name of "__MethodParameters".

+    That embedded instance contains properties representing the parameters of the method invocation.
+Each parameter is mapped to a corresponding property of the same name and type.
+REF-typed parameters are represented as Reference-qualified properties of type string whose value is the instance path in WBEM URI format.

+    If PreCall is TRUE, the embedded instance contains only properties corresponding to the input parameters of the method, and their values are the parameter values before the method call.

+    If PreCall is FALSE, the embedded instance contains only properties corresponding to the output parameters of the method, and their values are the parameter values after the method call.

 .. _CIM-InstMethodCall-ReturnValue:

 ``string`` **ReturnValue**

-    ReturnValue's data is dependent on the PreCall property.
-When PreCall is TRUE, this property is NULL describing that there is no method return value (since the method has not yet executed).
-When PreCall is FALSE, ReturnValue contains a string representation of the method's return value.
+    The return value of the method (depending on the PreCall property).
+If PreCall is True, this property is NULL describing that there is no method return value (since the method has not yet executed).

+    If PreCall is False, ReturnValue contains a string representation of the method's return value.
+REF-typed method return values shall be represented as an instance path in WBEM URI format

 .. _CIM-InstMethodCall-Error: